Roberto Lugo: Education

-In 2007 he briefly attended the School of the Art Institute of Chicago before being accepted to the ceramics arts program at the Kansas City Art Institute, where he would graduate with a BFA in 2012.
+In 2007, he briefly attended the School of the Art Institute of Chicago before being accepted to the ceramics-arts program at the Kansas City Art Institute, where he would graduate with a BFA in 2012.
 He began devouring ceramics history as well as anthropology, intrigued by how pots tell stories about past cultures.
 In historical ceramics, he found connections to his own work, such as how the lines of a leaf or flower on a Chinese pot looked like graffiti arrows, and had the same quick, gestural quality as tagging.
 By drawing graffiti on his surfaces with china paint, he could put his own stamp on ceramics history and discourse.
 He also realized that minorities and people of color were underrepresented in the field, and that, through his work, "I had the opportunity to speak on behalf of people where I come from."

-That sense of mission intensified when he entered graduate school at Penn State University School of Visual Arts in 2012, around the same time that his brother was, Lugo says, unjustly convicted of a drug-related charge and sent to prison.
+That sense of mission intensified when he entered graduate school at Pennsylvania State University School of Visual Arts in 2012, around the same time that his brother was, Lugo says, unjustly convicted of a drug-related charge and sent to prison.
 Feeling sorrow and anger, and even guilt for his own situation, he created Oppression, a work he considers one of his best.
 The heads of two men of color – Lugo and his brother – sit in subjugation on a Victorian teacart, essentially serving as saucers for dripping cups.
 (His brother was eventually granted early release, has rebuilt his life, and is "doing really well," Lugo says.)

-In 2013 he explored the theme of incarceration more directly, when photographer Richard Ross invited him to collaborate on Juvenile In Justice, a show in Philadelphia about imprisoned youth.
+In 2013, he explored the theme of incarceration more directly, when photographer Richard Ross invited him to collaborate on Juvenile in Justice, a show in Philadelphia about imprisoned youth.
 Ross, whose work is photographing incarcerated youth, had come to Penn State to critique students in the photography department.
 Lugo put pots in his backpack and waited outside the critique room for Ross.
 The invitation to collaborate followed.
 Coming on the heels of an artist residency he did in Hungary through the Kansas City Art Institute, the show marked a turning point in Lugo's career.
 "I felt that I was empowered to do anything, and that my voice was an important and needed component to the ceramics community."